DSC-SPIDAL/stock-analysis/README.md

     *  Red Hat Enterprise Linux Server release 5.10 (Tikanga)
     *  Ubuntu 12.04.3 LTS
     *  Ubuntu 12.10
-  * This may work in Windows systems depending on the ability to setup OpenMPI properly, however, this has not been tested and we recommend choosing a Linux based operating system instead.

 2. Java
   * Download Oracle JDK 8 from http://www.oracle.com/technetwork/java/javase/downloads/index.html